Inovio Pharmaceuticals Inc (INO) Stock: A Look at the Analyst Recommendations - News Heater

-The average price point forecasted by analysts for Inovio Pharmaceuticals Inc (INO) is $0.40, which is $0.02 above the current market price.
+The average price point forecasted by analysts for Inovio Pharmaceuticals Inc (INO) is $0.40, which is -$0.01 below the current market price.
 The public float for INO is 268.55M, and currently, short sellers hold a 9.29% ratio of that float.
-The average trading volume of INO on November 15, 2023 was 3.42M shares.
+The average trading volume of INO on November 20, 2023 was 3.47M shares.

 INO) stock’s latest price update

-Inovio Pharmaceuticals Inc (NASDAQ: INO)’s stock price has plunge by 2.03relation to previous closing price of 0.38.
-Nevertheless, the company has seen a 0.68% surge in its stock price over the last five trading sessions.
+The stock of Inovio Pharmaceuticals Inc (NASDAQ: INO) has decreased by -5.48 when compared to last closing price of 0.43.
+Despite this, the company has experienced a 15.89% gain in its stock price over the last five trading sessions.
 InvestorPlace reported 2023-11-14 that These companies in the biotechnology sector are doing incredible work and achieving wonderful developments.
 The result is not not only growth and profit for the companies, but they are also offering excellent and efficient solutions for the health of each one of us.

 Click Here to Download the FREE Report.